JKindonNtx/solutions-euc/collateral/scripts/Citrix/MCS/ReplicateCitrixBaseImagePD/READMe.md

 Citrix Machine Creation Services uses Nutanix Prism Element `Snapshots` for Catalog creation and updates when integrated with PE.

-The end state should be an identical snapshot available on the source, and all remote clusters ready for Citrix Machine Creation Services Provisioning.
+The end state should be an identical `snapshot` available on the source, and all remote clusters ready for Citrix Machine Creation Services Provisioning.

-Optionally, Citrix Catalogs should be updated with the created snapshot.
+Optionally, Citrix Catalogs should be updated with the created `snapshot`.

 ## Automation Requirements